cambridge-collection/xslt-transformation-engine/docs/README.md

 | `AWS_OUTPUT_BUCKET` | *[Required]* Name of the output S3 bucket                                                                                                                                                            |               |
 | `ALLOW_DELETE`      | *[Optional]* Determines whether the lambda will deleted generated outputs of the file in `AWS_OUTPUT_BUCKET`.
 It accepts the values `true` or `false`. _This feature is currently not implemented. _ | `false`       |

-You will also need the necessary AWS credentials stored in the following environment variables:
+You will also need the necessary AWS credentials stored in the following environment variables to run AWS locally for development:

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`
 - `AWS_SECRET_ACCESS_KEY`

+**Do not set (or use) these variables when running in an AWS lambda.
+Access to the relevant buckets will be controlled via IAM.**

 ### Running the AWS container locally